rdwinter2/standards/Ownership.md

 To help us understand what it means for software to be owned, it can be helpful to enumerate a few litmus tests.

-  - Every single line of code is understand and intentional.
+  - Every single line of code is understood and intentional.
 If another team member asks about a particular line of code, the owners can explain why they wrote it, what use case they were solving and what the pros/cons are that they considered.